 Additionally, you must consult with medical professionals that can prove that your physician or other medical staff took actions or failed to act in a way that met a standard of duty.

 Fortunately, the professional attorneys at Lytal, Reiter, Smith, Ivey & Fronrath can help you build a case.
 We will provide a no-obligation consultation so that you understand your next steps.
 Call us at (561) 655-1990 or message us using the live chat feature on our website.

-However, it is important that you contact us right away, as there’s a statute of limitations that restricts the time you have to file.
+However, it is important that you contact us right away for your labor and delivery lawsuit, as there’s a statute of limitations that restricts the time you have to file.
 Contact us right away so that we can provide you and your family with the relief you need after suffering from a birth injury such as cerebral palsy.

 No matter where you are, one of our offices can help.